 - Klasen S, Martínez-Zarzoso I, Nowak-Lehman F and Bruckner M (2016).
 Trade preferences for Least Developed Countries.
 Are they effective?
 Preliminary econometric evidence.
 CDP Policy Review No. 4.
 United Nations Committee for Development Policy.

-- Landes DS (1999).
+- Landes (1999).
 The Wealth and Poverty of Nations: Why Some Are So Rich and Some So Poor.
 Norton.
 New York.

 - Piketty T (2014).
 Capital in the Twenty-First Century.
 Belknap Press.
 Cambridge, Mass.